raimon49/pip-licenses/README.md

 By default, system packages such as `pip` and `setuptools` are ignored.

+And `pip-licenses` and the implicit dependency `PTable` will also be ignored.

 If you want to output all including system package, use the `--with-system` option.

 ```bash